claranet/cloud-deploy-docs/source/rst/bestpractices.rst

 *******************

 The role of Pre-Deploy step is to download your archive in a local directory of each hosts.
 At this step, the directory of your script is in /ghost/<folders>.
-At the end of this script, the current directory will be symlink to the target directory.
+At the end of this script, the current directory will be the symlink to the target directory.
 Please note that "download" and "decompress" step are totally transparent so you don't have to add these steps in your script.
 Your pre-deploy script begins just after the "download" and "decompress" step.
-Your current directory has been change to the root directory of your code.
+Your current directory has been changed to the root directory of your code.

 Pre-Deploy script overview
 **************************

 The predeploy script is used to do every mandatory operations before the symbolic link creation.
-It will be execute locally on each hosts.
+It will be executed locally on each hosts.
 On the predeploy step, the path configured in your application is not altered, so your previous code continue to work as expected.
 After the predeploy script execution, we will symlink the current directory to the target directory.
 At this step, your previous code will be replaced by the new one.